 Please complete and return to Nicola Daultrey, PA to Headteacher who will acknowledge receipt and explain what action will be taken.
-If returning by e-mail, please send to office@fakenhamacademy.org
+If returning by e-mail, please send to office@fakenhamacademy.org.

 Your name: Pupil's name (if relevant): Your relationship to the pupil (if relevant): Address: Postcode: Day time telephone number: Evening telephone number: Email address: Please give details of your complaint, including whether you have spoken to anybody at the school about it.
-Please explain what steps you have taken to try and resolve this informally.
+Please explain what steps you have taken to try and resolve this informally. riedse explain what steps you have taken to try and resolve this informally.
 What actions do you feel might resolve the problem at this stage?